Salesforce Date Range Formula

 Check if Date falls within range using Salesforce Lightning Example

-Step 8: After entering a Field Label for the formula, the Field Name will be filled in automatically.
-Here, I enter Field Label as Delivery Charges.
+1. After entering a Field Label for the formula, the Field Name will be filled in automatically.
+Here, I enter the Field Label as Delivery Charges.

 Check if Date falls within range in Salesforce Lightning

-Step 10: Enter the formula that checks if the date falls within the range. in the Advance Formula editor.
-Here, is the formula:
+1. Enter the formula that checks if the date falls within the range.
+In the Advanced Formula editor.
+Here is the formula:

 IF(